peter88213/novelyst_timeline/docs/template/index.md

 - Unzip the downloaded zipfile "yw_timeline_novelyst_v0.99.0.zip" into a new folder.
 - Move into this new folder and launch **setup.pyw**.
 This installs the plugin.

+*Note: If you install *novelyst* at a later time, you can always install the plugin afterwards by running the *yw_timeline_novelyst* setup script again.*

 ### Launch from novelyst

-If [novelyst](https://peter88213.github.io/novelyst/) is installed, the setup script offers the installation of a *Timeline* plugin.
-The plugin adds a *Timeline* submenu to the *novelyst* main menu.
+The plugin's features are accessible via the **Tools > Timeline** submenu in *novelyst*.

 The submenu has the following entries:

 - Information (compare yWriter and timeline file dates)
 - Update timeline from yWriter